 The original multiple choice question.
 Two to six options.

 Two to six checkboxes, none, some or all of which need to be selected to earn the mark.
 Students earn half a mark for one incorrect box, quarter mark for two, and so forth.

-AKA “fill in the gap”.
+AKA “gap fill”.
 You can specify multiple correct answers, and also target specific incorrect answers with feedback relevant to that particular mistake.
 Matching methods include case-tolerant and fuzzy match.

 Students select a point on an image such as a map or diagram.
 Selection inside the area you define earns the point.

 Students drag one out of two to six option words into a sentence.